-- > No financial assistance to plan participants for the exercise or settlement of awards; - > Public disclosure of the full text of the plan document; and - > Reasonable share dilution from equity plans relative to market best practices.
+- Absence of problematic change-in-control (CIC) provisions, including: - > Single-trigger acceleration of award vesting in connection with a CIC; and; - > Settlement of performance-based equity at target or above in the event of a CIC-related acceleration of vesting regardless of performance. - > No financial assistance to plan participants for the exercise or settlement of awards; - > Public disclosure of the full text of the plan document; and - Reasonable share dilution from equity plans relative to market best practices.

-> Grant Practices:
+Grant Practices:

-- > Reasonable three-year average burn rate relative to market best practices; - > Meaningful time vesting requirements for the CEO's most recent equity grants (three-year lookback); - > The issuance of performance-based equity to the CEO; - > A clawback provision applicable to equity awards; and - > Post-exercise or post-settlement share-holding requirements (S&P/TSX Composite Index only).
+- Reasonable three-year average burn rate relative to market best practices; - Meaningful time vesting requirements for the CEO's most recent equity grants (three-year lookback); - The issuance of performance-based equity to the CEO; - A clawback provision applicable to equity awards; and - Post-exercise or post-settlement share-holding requirements (S&P/TSX Composite Index only).

 Generally vote against the plan proposal if the combination of above factors, as determined by an overall score, indicates that the plan is not in shareholders' best interests.

-In addition, vote against the plan if any of the following unacceptable factors have been identified:
+Overriding Negative Factors: In addition, vote against the plan if any of the following unacceptable factors have been identified:

-- > Discretionary or insufficiently limited non-employee director participation; - > An amendment provision which fails to adequately restrict the company's ability to amend the plan without shareholder approval; - > A history of repricing stock options without shareholder approval (three-year look-back); - > The plan is a vehicle for problematic pay practices or a significant pay-for-performance disconnect under certain circumstances; or - > Any other plan features that are determined to have a significant negative impact on shareholder interests.
+- Discretionary or insufficiently limited non-employee director participation; - An amendment provision which fails to adequately restrict the company's ability to amend the plan without shareholder approval; - A history of repricing stock options without shareholder approval (three-year look-back); - The plan is a vehicle for problematic pay practices or a significant pay-for-performance disconnect under certain circumstances; or - > Any other plan features that are determined to have a significant negative impact on shareholder interests.